Compiler Design Tutorials

 Intermediate Code Generation:

-- Translate the syntax tree into an intermediate representation like three-address code.
+- Convert the parse tree into an intermediate representation like three-address code or abstract syntax trees (AST).

 -